ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

     tcp   LISTEN 0      128         10.1.0.1:22        0.0.0.0:*    users:(("sshd",pid=39495,fd=6))
     ~~~

     With the `ss` command above, you get a list of all the ports opened in your system and on which address, among other details.
 With `grep` you filter out the lines returned by `ss` to get only the ones which, in this case, have the port `22` opened.
-In the output above you can see that there's only one line, which corresponds to the IPv4 address where `sshd` is listening, `10.1.0.1` in this case.
+In the output above you can see that there is only one line, which corresponds to the IPv4 address where `sshd` is listening, `10.1.0.1` in this case.

 #### Reducing the login grace period

 By default, the sshd daemon gives any user two full minutes to authenticate.
-With modern SSH clients and SSH key pair authentication there's no need to have so much time to authenticate, so you can reduce it to a shorter time period like **45 seconds**.
+With modern SSH clients and SSH key pair authentication there is no need to have so much time to authenticate, so you can reduce it to a much shorter time period like **45 seconds**:

 1. Edit the current `/etc/ssh/sshd_config` file, uncomment the `LoginGraceTime` parameter and set it to `45`: